BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/dashboard/dashboard.md

 # Dashboard Team

-Documentation section of the Dashboard team.
+This is the documentation section of the Dashboard team.
 {: .fs-6 .fw-300 }

+The current documentation under this parent page pertains to documentation for the v3 iteration of Dashboard.